danfuzz/bayou/local-modules/mocha-client-shim/README.md

 =================

-This module's sole purpose is to act as a loader proxy for Webpack so that testing code on the client side can say `import mocha from 'mocha';` and get reasonable bindings.
+This module's sole purpose is to act as a loader proxy for Webpack so that testing code on the client side can say `import { Mocha, describe, it, ... }
+from 'mocha';` and get reasonable bindings.

 See `client-bundle.ClientBundle` for the code that gets this hooked into the system.